The United Kingdom is a beautiful country with a long and storied history.

 That said, there are certain sights and landmarks that should be at the top of anyone’s bucket list.

-And we’ve made it our business to narrow the playing field to the ten most absolutely essential places to visit when in the UK.
+And we’ve made it our business to narrow the playing field to the 15 most absolutely essential places to visit when in the UK.

-Without further ado, then – here are the ten best places to visit in the UK.
+Without further ado, then – here are the best places to visit in the UK.

 1. London, England

-London is, of course, the biggest tourist draw to the UK – and with good reason.
+London is, of course, the biggest tourist draw to the United Kingdom – and with good reason.
 Its streets are dripping with character and history, and you could spend a month here without running out of things to see.

 Top of the list ought to be Westminster where you will find the Houses of Parliament, Big Ben, and Westminster Abbey.
 Walk across Westminster Bridge and you’ll find the famous London Eye.